inmyth/mmm-java/README.md

 For buy direction p1 = p0  / (1 + gridSpace / 100) and q1 = q0 * (1 + gridSpace / 100)^0.5

+#### Attention
+The bot uses the initial offerCreate as reference for next order either as seed or counter.
+Preferably the bot should start when orderbook is empty.
+If not then it will assume any order in the orderbook as the original offerCreate.
+If you start the bot this way, *make sure partially filled orders in the orderbook are deleted* for they don't reflect their offerCreates.

 ## Config

 #### General configuration